 Help with Energy Bill (electric and gas): You may be eligible for assistance through the LIHEAP (Low income home energy assistance program).
 Information here.

 Need help paying your water or sewer bill?
 Although LIHWAP (Low income household water assistance program) is currently closed to new applications, visit DCAID Survey to see if you may be eligible for other DCA (NJ Department of Community Affairs) programs.

 Health Coverage for Kids Expanded: NJ FamilyCare to Cover All Kids

-As of January 1, 2023, all state residents under the age of 19 now qualify for health insurance coverage in New Jersey.
-Through its “Cover All Kids” program, the state is expanding NJ FamilyCare to every uninsured child in the state.
+As of January 1, 2023, all state residents under the age of 19 qualify for health insurance coverage in New Jersey.
+Through its “Cover All Kids” program, the state has expanded NJ FamilyCare to every uninsured child in the state.
 Coverage may be through Medicaid or Children's Health Insurance Program (CHIP), depending on the family’s income.
 CHIP provides health coverage to children and families with incomes too high to qualify for Medicaid, but who still can't afford private coverage.

 Immigration status does not matter.
 All children are eligible, and use of the program will not be considered a “public charge” that might affect the family’s chances to apply for a green card.
 NJ FamilyCare will cover the care needed to keep kids healthy, including well child visits, vaccinations (shots), and dental exams.
 It will also pay any costs if a child gets sick or injured.